abarker/pytest-helper/doc/sphinx_docs/index.rst

 This package provides several functions which make it easier to set up and run unit tests in Python using the `pytest <http://pytest.org>`_ testing framework.
-It makes use of pytest but is not part of the official pytest project.
+For example, there are functions to simplify modifying the search path with relative pathnames and to make files self-testing when they are executed as scripts.
+This package makes use of pytest but is not part of the official pytest project.

 Installation
 ============